faycalki/EAHI/README.md

 git clone the repository for the latest source code, then using Unity 2019.4.31f1 and the latest VRCSDK, edit the unity package appropriately.

 ## Licensing
 This MIT license pertains only to the custom code and assets produced by Faycal Kilali.
-For licensure of the open source projects used in this software, refer to the corresponding licenses in the Resources folder.
+For the licenses of the open source projects used in this software, refer to the corresponding licenses in the Resources folder.

 ## Contributing
 All contribution requests must satisfy the main license, therefore they must also satisfy the licenses of the open source projects utilized in this project.